El Triunfo, Ecuador

 El Triunfo (Spanish for The Triumph), formerly known as Boca de los Sapos (Frogs' cove), is a town located in Guayas, Ecuador, near the Cañar province.
 It is the seat of El Triunfo Canton, created in 1983.

-As of the census of 2001, there are 34,117 people residing within canton limits.
-The area of the canton is 468.8 km², but some of it is disputed with La Troncal Canton in Cañar.
+As of the census of 2022, the town had a population of 41,042.

 French priest Luis López Lescure helped the town grow.
 It is the most important town in eastern Guayas, as it grew around a road junction.